Skip to content

 Niche and Emerging Platforms

-These platforms are smaller but serve specific audiences or represent growing trends.
+These platforms are smaller but serve specific audiences or represent growing trends, and they are part of any list of social media sites that competitors usually cover poorly.

 Audio and Music Platforms

-Audio content has carved out its own social media niche.
+Audio content has carved out its own niche on social media.

 Regional and International Platforms